The following professionals lent their expertise to this article:

 What Is the difference between a sonographer and an ultrasound technician?

-It’s common for people to use the titles sonographer and ultrasound technician interchangeably, as they both operate ultrasound machines to monitor body organs and systems, creating and analyzing ultrasound images to do so.
+It’s common for people to use the titles of sonographer and ultrasound technician interchangeably, as they both operate ultrasound machines to monitor body organs and systems, creating and analyzing ultrasound images to do so.

 What jobs can I get after graduation, and how well do they pay?